 In January 2021, the OAG joined a lawsuit challenging the regulations in question.
 That lawsuit was placed into abeyance while EPA revisited the regulations.
-EPA has determined not to revise the regulations, however, so the agency and the petitioners are seeking to have the case removed from abeyance.
+EPA determined not to revise the regulations, however, so the case was removed from abeyance and has proceeded through briefing and oral argument.